garrettjwilke/ep_133_sysex_thingy/README.md

 ```

 in order to send a wav to the EP-133, it should be a 46875 sample rate wav, with the header above included.

----

-i am unsure how to pack a wav into the data format that the EP-133 expects during transfer. looking through the `.syx` files gives clues, but i still can't quite figure it all out yet. searching for individual bytes from a wav file in the `.syx` file works, but searching for more than a few bytes will fail, as there seems to be some extra bits inbetween every few bytes. transfer of a wav from the EP-133 and then back onto it, and once more transferring it back does not produce any artifacts, and the resulting wav file is identical every time.